 MSTR Metrics

-We have now established that BTC/share is the main metric in determining the value of MicroStrategy on a per share basis, and BTC is the measure of how well they are doing at increasing this metric.
-To dive in a bit deeper into how these metrics and other metrics we use to evaluate MicroStrategy behave I made the follwoing model/visualization to simulate an ATM share offering to buy Bitcoin.
-The main metrics I am looking at and how they change are total Bitcoin holdings, BTC/share, and the Multiple that represents the ratio of MicroStrategy’s market cap to their Bitcoin holdings value, and the amount of shares I had MicroStrategy issue were equal to 10% of the starting shares outstanding.
-I explored how these metrics changed over the following different starting multiple: 1, 2, 5, and 10.
-I was able to derive formulas to map out how these metrics change where the starting multiple and share issuance are input variables.
-So, if you do not like numbers I chose you can input your own.
+We have now established that BTC/share is the main metric in determining the value of MicroStrategy on a per share basis, and BTC Yield is the measure of how well they are doing at increasing this metric.
+To dive in a bit deeper into how these metrics and other metrics we use to evaluate MicroStrategy behave I made the following model/visualization to simulate an ATM share offering to buy Bitcoin.
+The main metrics I am looking at and how they change are total Bitcoin holdings, BTC/share, and the BTC Multiple that represents the ratio of MicroStrategy’s market cap to their Bitcoin holdings value, and the amount of shares I had MicroStrategy issue were equal to 10% of the starting shares outstanding.
+I explored how these metrics changed over the following different starting BTC Multiples: 1, 2, 5, and 10.
+I was able to derive formulas to map out how these metrics change where the starting BTC Multiple and Share Issuance Percentage are input variables.
+So, if you do not like the numbers I chose you can input your own.
 I provide proofs for these equations as well, so you can see how I came to arriving at these formulas.

-The goal of this model is to show the relationships between these metrics and how they change at different multiple premiums.
-The goal is not to be precise.
-Because of this I wanted to make the model as simple and clean to understand while still accurately portraying these relationships.
+The goal of this model is to show the relationships between these metrics and how they change at different BTC Multiples.
+The goal is not necessarily to be precise.
+Because of this I wanted to make the model as simple and clear to understand while still accurately portraying these relationships.
 Different assumptions have been made, which are gone over in the following video and PowerPoint presentation.
-I will go over a couple.
+I will go over a couple now.
 One is that I look at the multiple to Bitcoin holdings versus the commonly used mNAV metric which looks at the multiple relative to the net asset value of their Bitcoin holdings, which is assets minus liabilities.
-I am simply looking at the assets, and there are a couple reasons for this.
-One is it makes the calculations simpler, and the other is that it is the metric to use to accurately calculate BTC Yield as this metric and BTC/Share solely look at the assets.
-To calculate BTC Yield in reference to a multiple, you would want to have your multiple also solely looking at the assets.
+I am simply looking at the assets, and they main reason is that it makes the calculations simpler and easier to follow.
+It also aligns with the idea that the debt on MicroStrategy’s balance sheet is designed in a way to be repaid in shares and not cash meaning one should use assumed diluted shares to calculate BTC/share.
 Another assumption is that I keep the price of MSTR and Bitcoin constant before and after the share offerings.
 One reason is that it makes the calculations simpler, but I also cannot reasonably predict a price change in either one.
 For the share price, once could argue the price should go down as new shares are flooding the market, but at the same time one could say they should go up because they are using that capital to buy Bitcoin, increasing shareholder value.
 For Bitcoin, it is a global 24/7 tradable asset, and though MicroStrategy is a large player, they are just one of many and cannot influence the price directly on their own.
-Saylor has even spoken about this where they have bough several hundred million dollars worth of Bitcoin in an hour, but the price goes down meaning someone else is selling more than they are buying.
+Saylor has even spoken about this where they have bought several hundred million dollars worth of Bitcoin in an hour, but the price goes down meaning someone else is selling more than they are buying.

-Being that I find I sometimes learn better through visuals, I used different shares to represent the value of MSTR and the BTC holdings.
-The size of the visuals are proportionate to each other throughout the presentation and not just the individual slides, unless otherwise noted.
-So, if the value of MSTR’s market cap is double the value of thier BTC holdings, the area of the visual representing MSTR is double the area of the visual representing their BTC holdings.
+Being that I find I sometimes learn better through visuals, I used different figures to represent the value of MSTR and the BTC holdings.
+The size of the figures are proportionate to each other throughout the presentation and not just the individual slides, unless otherwise noted.
+So, if the value of MSTR’s market cap is double the value of their BTC holdings, the area of the visual representing MSTR is double the area of the visual representing their BTC holdings.

 A point to note is that the behavior mapped out in this model to simulate what happens during an ATM share offering is somewhat similar to when convertible debt is issued to buy Bitcoin, but it is a little bit different.
 Reason for this is that the money raised from the debt offering can be used immediately to buy Bitcoin, but the shares represented by the debt will be converted at some point down the road assuming the debt is even converted.
 The price at which the debt is converted into shares are set in the terms of the converts when they are issued, which will most likely be at a price level different than the spot price at the time of issuance and conversion.
 Overall, it is a similar idea, they are issuing new shares to raise capital to buy Bitcoin.
 It just works a little differently.